 \subsection{Adaption Training}

-For each ordering of the six distortions the scalars ($w$) are trained to adapt to that ordering using the images from the SVHN training set.
-For each image, two different distortions are chosen at random and a triplet is created consisting of the original image and two distorted versions.
-The triplet is labeled in the same way as a 2AFC triplet would be with 0 if the first distortion is earlier in the ordering and 1 otherwise (\eg{} they are labeled according to which distortion should be considered more similar according to the ordering).
+Metrics are adapted to each ranking of the distortions by training the scalars ($w$) using the images from the SVHN training set.
+For each image, two different distortions are chosen at random, and a triplet is created consisting of the original image and two distorted versions.
+The triplet is labeled in the same way as a 2AFC triplet would be with 0 if the first distortion is earlier in the ranking and $1$ otherwise (\eg{} they are labeled according to which distortion should be considered more similar according to the ranking).
 The metric being trained is then used to calculate the similarity scores between the original image and the two distortions.